 The refund policy of the District is based upon state regulations and on the fact that student tuition and fees provide only a fraction of the cost of offering educational opportunities.
-When students enroll in a class, they reserve places which cannot be made available to other students until they officially drop the class.
+When students enrollin a class, they reserve places which cannot be made available to other students until they officially drop the class.
 In addition, the original enrollment of students represents a sizable cost to the District regardless of continuance in that class.
 Therefore, a refund is made only under the following conditions:

-(1) Official withdrawal:

-Students who officially withdraw from the institution shall have their tuition and mandatory fees refunded according to the following schedule:
+(1) Official withdrawal: Students who officially withdraw from the institution shall have their tuition and mandatory fees refunded according to the following schedule:

-Fall and Spring Semesters Prior to the first class day
+Fall and Spring Semesters

-Frior to the hist class day 100%

-During the first five class days .80%

-During the second five class days .70%

-During the third five class days .50%

-During the fourth five class days .25%

-After the fourth five class days IONE

-Summer Semesters

-Prior to the first class day 100%
+Prior to the first class day of the semester.....100%

+During the first five class days of the semester...80% During the second five class days of the semester....70% During the third five class days of the semester....50% During the fourth five class days of the semester...25% After the fourth five class days of the semester...NONE Summer Semesters

-During the first, second or third class day .80%
+Prior to the first class day of the semester...100% During the first, second or third class day of the semester...80%

-During the fourth, fifth or sixth class day .50%
+During the fourth, fifth or sixth class day of the semester...50%

-After the sixth class day N IONE
+After the sixth class day of the semester...NONE

 (2) Official drop of a course or courses: